LucasIsasmendi/portfolio/book-summaries.md

 - If you can’t make it through the Dip, don’t start.
 - Selling is about a transference of emotion, not a presentation of facts.
 - If you’re not able to get through the Dip in an exceptional way, you must quit.
 And quit right now.

+## Do The Work
+> Overcome Resistance and Get Out of Your Own Way
+### Three Sentences
+1. Resistance is what prevents us from doing our best work.
+2. The more important a call or action is to, the more Resistance we will feel toward pursuing it.
+3. The worst thing we can do is to stop once we’ve started.

+### Five Ideas
+1. “The warrior and the artist live by the same code of necessity, which dictates that the battle must be fought anew every day.”
+2. Our mightiest ally (our indispensable ally) is the belief in something we cannot see, hear, touch, taste, or feel.
+3. “When we conquer our fears, we discover a boundless, bottomless, inexhaustible well of passion.”
+4. “We can never eliminate Resistance.
+It will never go away.
+But we can outsmart it, and we can enlist allies that are as powerful as it is.”
+5. “Research can be fun.
+It can be seductive.
+That’s its danger.
+We need it, we love it.
+But we must never forget that research can become Resistance.”

+### Summary
+- Resistance is a repelling force.
+It’s negative.
+Its aim is to shove us away, distract us, prevent us from doing our work.
+- Prepare yourself to make new friends.
+They will appear, trust me.
+- Ignorance and arrogance are the artist and entrepreneur’s indispensable allies.
+- Don’t think.
+Act.
+We can always revise and revisit once we’ve acted.
+But we can accomplish nothing until we act.
+- You’re allowed to read three books on your subject.
+No more.
+- Let the unconscious do its work.
+- Research can become Resistance.
+We want to work, not prepare to work.
+- Get your idea down on paper.
+You can always tweak it later.
+- Figure out where you want to go; then work backward from there.
+- We can never eliminate Resistance.
+It will never go away.
+But we can outsmart it, and we can enlist allies that are as powerful as it is.
+- Do research early or late.
+Don’t stop working.
+Never do research in prime working time.
+- Only one thing matters in this initial draft: get SOMETHING done, however flawed or imperfect.
+You are not allowed to judge yourself.
+- Stay stupid.
+Follow your unconventional, crazy heart.
+- Ideas come according to their own logic.
+That logic is not rational.
+It’s not linear.
+We may get the middle before we get the end.
+We may get the end before we get the beginning.
+Be ready for this.
+Don’t resist it.
+- Forget rational thought.
+Play.
+Play like a child.
+- Our job is not to control our idea; our job is to figure out what our idea is (and wants to be)—and then bring it into being.
+- Ask yourself what’s missing.
+Then fill that void.
+- You are not to blame for the voices of Resistance you hear in your head.
+- Our greatest fear is fear of success
+- When we experience panic, it means that we’re about to cross a threshold.
+We’re poised on the doorstep of a higher plane.

 # 5. Philosophy
 ## A Manual For Living by Epictetus